JamesParrott/sDNA_GH/README.md

 11. Ensure both the Name and Nickname are the same as the automatically created component name (as some versions of Rhino 7 read their component names from the descriptive human-readable name).
 Ensure the main category is sDNA_GH or sDNA.
 Look up the sub category in the main.py meta option categories.
 Description text can be used from the tool's description in this readme file itself (above).
 12. From `%appdata%\Grasshopper\UserObjects` or the Grasshopper User objects folder, copy (or move) all the .ghuser files just created into `\sDNA_GH` in the main repo, next to config.toml
 13. For non-Github users, a good quality pdf of this file (`README.md`) can be created in VS Code with this extension: (print, PD Consulting  VS Marketplace Link)[ https://marketplace.visualstudio.com/items?itemName=pdconsec.vscode-print].
 This will render the markdown file in your web browser.
-Print it to a pdf with the name `README.pdf` in the same directory.
+Print it to a pdf with the name `README.pdf` in the same directory (using Save to Pdf in Mozilla instead of Microsoft Print to Pdf will preserve the URLs).
 14. Run `create_release_sDNA_GH_zip.bat` to create the zip file for release.
 15. Note:  The components are only GhPython launchers with different names, so steps 1 - 12 above (in particular, the most laborious step, number 10.) only need to be repeated if the code in `\sDNA_GH\sDNA_GH_launcher.py` has been changed, or if new components need to be built e.g. for new tools .
 As much code as possible has been shifted into the python package and the other sDNA_GH Python package files.
 If no changes to the launcher code have been made and no new components/tools are required, a new release can simply reuse the .ghuser files from an old release, and the new release's zip files can be created simply by re running `create_release_sDNA_GH_zip.bat`